UnixBird-ps/devops21-agile1-groupwork/README.md

 The main and dev branches are protected.
 To be able to merge your work you need to submit a pull request.

+# Tests

+In the project we have:
+- API-tests (Postman/Newman)
+- GUI-tests (Cypress)

+To run the API-tests manually in your terminal you need to install Newman (**npm install newman**) if you haven't done so already.
+To run one collection of API tests use **newman run** followed by the exact filename of the collection you want to run.

+To run GUI-tests manually in your terminal you need to

++ CI.

+# Deployment

 # General information from the team at Nodehill about nodehill-schedule v.
 3.0